kasper-piskorski/docs/pages/documentation/12-resources/downloads.md

 develop with Grakn.

 If you would like to start developing with minimal effort you can integrate the jar file, e.g.
-`graql-shell-0.2.1-jar-with-dependencies.jar` into your project.
+`graql-shell-x.y.z-jar-with-dependencies.jar` into your project.
 This however may be a bit inflexible as all dependencies are compiled in.

 If you would like more flexibility, in the `lib` directory all the Grakn